teamulster2/report/report/04_implementation/01_flutter_application.md

 *Dart* is an object oriented programming language that is very similar to C# or Java.

-It's advantage over Java, C# etc. is its modern implementation where it fixes common issues of old languages like Java.
+Its advantage over Java, C# etc. is a modern implementation where common issues have been fixed, that older languages weren't aware of while being developed.
 Dart for example implements null sound safety null checker where a developer has to ensure that all variables contain non null values.
 Otherwise the program will not compile.
 This is a big advantage over Java since developers don't have to handle *NullPointerException*s at runtime and don't risk forgetting them.